orbitalquark/textadept/docs/api.md

 <a id="view.clear_representation"></a>
 #### `view.clear_representation`(*view, char*)

-Removes the alternate string representation for character *char*.
+Removes the alternate string representation for character *char* (which may be a multi-byte character).

 Parameters: